jyrj/Casting-Agent--fsnd/README.md

 [Link towards API](https://casting-agency-jyrj.herokuapp.com/)

+### Motivation for this project

 This project is my capstone project for Udacity's Fullstack Nanodegree program.
+The motivation for the casting agency backend has been provided by Udacity.
 This application will serve as a backend for a company that is responsible for creating movies and managing and assigning actors to those movies.
 Authorized users can interact with the API to view, add, update, delete Movies and Actors details.
 (RBAC enabled)